xanoxt/api-docs/whitepapers/cyber•Chain.md

 Currently our implementation has the following functionality available for application developers.

-- Custom Operations ...
+- Custom Operations.
+Better alternative for OP-RETURN
-- Plugins ...
+- Plugins.
+Allow to implement API based on custom operations.
-- Escrow ...
+- Escrow.
+The core smart-contract enables 3d party arbitrage for arbitrary transactions.
-- Private Messaging ...
+- Private Messaging.
+Enable private communications between accounts.
-- Dynamic Account Permissions ...
+- Dynamic Account Permissions.
+You can think about it as better multisig.

-A system Our design allow to implement intensive on-chain calculations in case of 17 of 21 delegates accept a hardfork.
-This is for a purpose of keeping a protocol from bloating.
+Consensus can be changed in case of 17 of 21 delegates accept a hardfork.

-The following possibilities can be available in a future:
+The following possibilities can be available in a distant future:

-- Sidechains ...
+- Sidechains
-- State Channels ...
+- State channels
-- Smart Contracts ...
+- Permissionless smart contracts

 ## Performance and Scalability - not ready yet